chromiumembedded/cef/tools/distrib/linux/README.redistrib.txt

   * devtools_resources.pak
     This file contains non-localized resources required for Chrome Developer Tools.
 Without this file Chrome Developer Tools will not function.

-* FFmpeg audio and video support.
-  * libffmpegsumo.so
-    Without this file HTML5 audio and video will not function.